Huxpro/huxpro.github.io/README.md

 For other circumstance, check out existing issues or create a new one!

-## Thanks
+## License

-This theme is forked from [IronSummitMedia/startbootstrap-clean-blog-jekyll](https://github.com/IronSummitMedia/startbootstrap-clean-blog-jekyll)
-Thanks Jekyll and Github Pages!
+Apache License 2.0.
+Copyright (c) 2015-2016 Huxpro

+Hux Blog is derived from [Clean Blog Jekyll Theme (MIT License)](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll/)
+Copyright (c) 2013-2016 Blackrock Digital LLC.